silverbulletmd/silverbullet/website/Attributes.md

 For Obsidian/LogSeq compatibility, you can also double the colon like this: `[attributeName:: value]`

-Attribute names need to be alpha numeric.
+Attribute names need to be alpha-numeric.
 Values are interpreted as [[YAML]] values.
 So here are some examples of valid attribute definitions:

 * string: [attribute1: sup]
 * number: [attribute2: 10]